 The Cliff Walk – a 3.5-mile walkway along the shoreline that provides fantastic sea views often complemented by some of Newport’s mansions.

 Beavertail State Park – more stunning views over the Rhode Island coastline plus hiking trails, tide pools and a lighthouse.

-Benefit Street in Providence – colonial houses in pretty colours on a street with iron lamp posts that overlook the waterfront.
+Benefit Street in Providence – colonial houses in pretty colors on a street with iron lamp posts that overlook the waterfront.

 Taylor Point Park – 25 acres with clamming, fishing and swimming plus great sunset views.

-Newport Town Centre – filled with colourful and cute buildings as well as super-cute restaurants and inns – plus the opportunity to spot some seals.
+Newport Town Centre – filled with colorful and cute buildings as well as super-cute restaurants and inns – plus the opportunity to spot some seals.

 Point Judith Light – the two-toned Point Judith light has not just a super cute lighthouse but two other matching buildings which will all nestle into one photograph.